Table of Contents

 Note for Certain Printers

-If your printer has Klipper running internally (not on an external computer), the controller (if not a main MCU config) is plugged into a USB port on the printer itself.
+If your printer has Klipper running internally (not on an external computer like a Raspberry Pi), the controller (if not a main MCU config) is plugged into a USB port on the printer itself.

 Follow one of the following guides based on your controller: